RajatPayghan/rajatpayghan.github.io/src/app/writing/(content)/docs.metadata.md

   tags: ['', ''], // Make sure there is always a tag
   isPublished: false, // Mark true when ready to publish
   isFeatured: false, // If featuring, mark this a true
+  type: 'post', // Types can be 'note', 'post' and 'essay'
   image: './index.avif', // Preffered use is avif format ...otherMetadata
 };